Manuel Margot Player Props: Rays vs. Blue Jays

 Manuel Margot At The Plate

-- Margot is batting .194 with a double, two home runs and two walks.
+- Margot has a double, two home runs and two walks while batting .200.

-- In six of 12 games this year, Margot got a hit, but only one each time.

-- He has hit a home run in two of 12 games played this season, and in 5.7% of his plate appearances.

-- Margot has driven in a run in four games this year (33.3%), but has had no multiple-RBI games.
+- Margot has a base hit in seven of 13 games played this year (53.8%), but no multi-hit games.

+- In 13 games played this season, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.